 \subsection{Quantization}

-Quantization is a non-differentiable function with gradients being either zero or infinite, thus any deep learnt model with quantization cannot be trained using backprop \cite{rumelhart1986learning}.
-Thus, we adapt the soft vector quantization \cite{agustsson2017soft} in our model.
+Quantization is a non-differentiable function, with gradients being either zero or infinite, thus any deep learning model with quantization cannot be trained using backpropagation \cite{rumelhart1986learning}.
+Thus, soft vector quantization \cite{agustsson2017soft} is adapted in our model.
 More specifically, given a set of cluster centers $C_{1}=\{c_{1},...,c_{L_{1}}\}$ the feed-forward is determined by:

-during back-propagation, a soft cluster assignment is used:
+during backpropagation, a soft cluster assignment is used:

-Note that the quantization process is the same for both stages but with different sets of centers.
+Note that the quantization process is the same for both stages, but with different sets of centres.